Business -> Automobiles, Passenger Vehicles and Motor Vehicles -> Tax-free automobile allowances

 Income tax act s.
 6(1)(b)(vii.1), Income Tax Regulations s.
 7306

-The Income Tax Act sets out the following amounts per kilometre that may be paid tax-free to employees or officers as reimbursement for motor vehicle expenses incurred while travelling for business purposes, using their personal vehicle:
+The Income Tax Act sets out the following amounts per kilometre that may be deducted by the employer and paid tax-free to employees or officers as reimbursement for motor vehicle expenses incurred while travelling for business purposes, using their personal vehicle:

 A vehicle allowance will be considered a taxable benefit if an employee or officer is paid:

 These taxable benefit amounts are considered insurable and pensionable, so EI premiums, CPP contributions and income tax must be withheld.
 Employees receiving a taxable allowance may be able to claim allowable expenses on their tax return.
 See our article on Employee-Owned Vehicles.

 Both reasonable allowances and taxable allowances are deductible by the employer.

 What is an officer?

 S. 248(1) of the Income Tax Act defines "office" as